xrod/lephad-blazars/README.md

 Based on the publication:

-X Rodrigues, V S Paliya, S Garrappa, A Omeliukh, A Franckowiak and W Winter, "Leptohadronic multimessenger modeling of 324 gamma-ray blazars" (2023)
+X Rodrigues, V S Paliya, S Garrappa, A Omeliukh, A Franckowiak and W Winter, *Leptohadronic multimessenger modeling of 324 gamma-ray blazars* (2023)

 ## Model parameters

-The file `model_parameters.csv` contains the best-fit parameters of the model, with each line of the table corresponding to a source in the sample.
-Is also lists the corresponding flux of neutrinos frome ach source predicted by the model, as well as the peak neutrino energy and event rate in IceCube.
+The file `model_parameters.csv` contains the best-fit parameters of the model.
+Each line of the table referes to a source in the sample.

+It also lists the corresponding flux of neutrinos frome ach source predicted by the model, as well as the peak neutrino energy and event rate in IceCube.

 The table can be loaded, for example, in Python using Pandas: